Dynatrace/ace-box/user-skel/ansible_collections/ace_box/ace_box/roles/k3s/README.md

 ```

 The role will:
-- set ingress_class automatically to traefik, in order to configure accordingly the ingress for remaining modules
+- Configure `ingress_class` automatically to use traefik
-- install helm
+- Install helm
-- deploy and restart k3s
+- Deploy and restart k3s

 ### (Optional) Restart

-There is an
+There is a restart role that can be used if needed

 ```yaml
 - include_role: